We in Games Finland Mentorship Program

 We’re also looking for volunteer game industry mentors, both from the WiGFi community and beyond, to help our members reach their potential.
 If you’re looking for a way to give back in the industry and learn new things, mentoring is a great way to do that!

-Our third round of Mentorships is about to start.
+Our fourth round of Mentorships is about to start.
 Read on for more information.

 Welcome to participate in the We in Games Mentorship Program!